-- 1. The County will advertise publicly for bids based on the work write-up prepared by the Rehabilitation Specialist.
-Minority and female owned firms will be encouraged to bid. - 2.
-Contractors must complete a Qualification Form to be considered as an eligible bidder. - 3.
+1. The County will advertise publicly for bids based on the work write-up prepare the Program Inspector.
+Minority and female owned firms will be encouraged to

+- bid.
+Contractors must complete a Qualification Form to be considered as an eligible bidder. - 2.
 Bids will be reviewed for accuracy and responsibility and a recommendation for award will be provided to the County Commissioners.
 Bids will generally be awarded to the lowest bidder.
-The County Commissioners reserve the right to accept or reject any or all bids. - 4.
-The County may limit the number of contracts to be awarded to one contractor during any one bid solicitation and may negotiate with other bidders for remaining contracts. - 5.
+The County Commissioners reserve the right to accept or reject any or all bids. - 3.
+The County may limit the number of contracts to be awarded to one contractor during any one bid solicitation and may negotiate with other bidders for remaining contracts. - 4.
 Following award, the Owner-Contractor Agreement will be executed by the contractor and homeowner.
-The Program Administrator will then issue a Notice to Proceed. - 6.
+The Program Coordinator will then issue a Notice to Proceed. - 5.
 The contractor may request progress payments as often as needed.
-Payments are made following inspection by the Program Inspector and upon approval by the Program Administrator.
+Payments are made following inspection by the Program Inspector and upon approval by the Program Coordinator.
 The contractor may receive up to 75% of the total contract in this manner; the final 25% will not be paid until satisfactory completion of a final inspection and the achievement of lead clearance on applicable projects.
-The homeowner, Program Inspector, contractor and Program Administrator are required to sign-off on the final payment request in order for payment to be processed. - 7.
+The homeowner, Program Inspector, contractor and Program Coordinator are required to sign-off on the final payment request in order for payment to be processed. - 6.
 All work involving well and septic installation will be bid separately and will not require the certification of the Program Inspector.
-The Administrator will work directly with the Environmental Programs Department for this procurement.
-E.P. will also perform the inspections. - 8.
+The Coordinator will work directly with the Environmental Programs Department for this procurement.
+E.P. will also perform the inspections. - 7.
 The inspector will obtain the owner's signature on the Certificate of Completion prior to the final payment being made.
-If there is a dispute, the inspector and Program Administrator will make the determination and document the reasons for such. - 9.
-Any homeowner who has problems with the work after its completion, (i.e., leaking pipes) should contact the Program Administrator who will request the inspector to ascertain the cause of the problem.
+If there is a dispute, the inspector and Program Coordinator will make the determination and document the reasons for such. - 8.
+Any homeowner who has problems with the work after its completion, (i.e., leaking pipes) should contact the Program Coordinator who will request the Inspector to ascertain the cause of the problem.
 If the time frame is within the one-year guarantee period, all efforts will be made to encourage the Contractor to correct the problems voluntarily.
-If this should prove unfeasible, the program will engage the services of another contractor to correct the work, if ample funds are available.
+If this should prove unfeasible, the program will engage the services of another contractor to correct the work, if ample funds are available. - 9.
+Applications for emergency well and septic systems shall be contracted as specified in the attached emergency application process.